hawkinsw/CPPTimes/variables-intro-naming.md

 The more descriptive a variable's name, the better.
 That said, there are a few limitations that C++ puts on valid variable names:

 1. A variable cannot have the same name as a reserved word.
-2. A variable's name can consist solely of letters, numbers and `_`s.
+2. A variable's name must consist solely of letters, numbers and `_`s.
 3. A variable's name cannot start with a number.

 Valid variable names in C++ include: `testing`, `costOfHouse`, `final_grade`, and `numbers_over_14`.